-Zelene founded of the Word Around Town Poetry Tour in 2005 and participated in the Librotraficante Caravan in 2012 as Librotraficante Rebelené.
+In 2005, she founded the annual poetry festival, The Word Around Town Poetry Tour,and participated in the Librotraficante Caravan in 2012 as Librotraficante Rebelené.
 She received the Sor Juana Ines de la Cruz Young Visionary Award from The National Museum of Mexican Art in Chicago in 2009.